-- 20. Scholars are required to notify the Trust of any circumstances lasting longer than 3 weeks that may have a negative impact on the progress of their research.
-In addition, Scholars must bring such a matter to the attention of their supervisors and the relevant (Graduate) School/Department at their host HEI. - 21.
-Scholars, supervisors and the host HEIs should ensure that the Trust is informed, as promptly as practicable,
+- 20. Scholars are required to notify the Trust of any circumstances, lasting longer than 3 weeks, that may have a negative impact on the progress of their research.
+In addition, Scholars must bring such a matter to the attention of both their Supervisor(s) and the relevant (Graduate) School/Department at their host HEI. - 21.
+Scholars, Supervisors and the host HEIs should ensure that the Trust is informed, as promptly as practicable,

 - of any suspension of studies. - 22.
-Should the Scholar wish to transfer to a different HEI within Scotland, the Trust should be notified in writing at least 3 months before the transfer date with a summary of the circumstances.
+Should the Scholar wish to transfer to a different HEI within Scotland, the Trust should be notified in writing at least 3 months before the proposed date of transfer with a summary of the circumstances.
 If approved, this HEI will become the new host institution.
 Agreement to transfer to a university outside Scotland would require exceptional circumstances to have arisen.